 After a few days, the vine should’ve begun to sprout roots.
 Once there are visible roots, plant the pothos in potted soil.

 Pothos is an ivy-like plant that is native to Southeast Asia.
 Pothos plants are very common houseplants as they are quite low-maintenance plants.

 When caring for your pothos there are conditions that you should keep in mind.

 Pothos are plants that do best in bright sunlight.
 If you do not have a spot in your house with constant light, I’ve found that rotating your pothos or placing them in an area of medium light, helps them flourish.

-Among the various concerns that plague a pothos plant, the most common is with overwatering.
-Pothos should be watered between once or twice a week.
+Among the various concerns that plague a pothos plant, the most common is overwatering.
+Pothos should be watered once or twice a week.

 When the soil’s dry upon touching it, you’ll have to water your pothos.
 If your pothos is overwatered you risk the plant dying.

 Root rot is a common problem that is the result of overwatering.
 Once root rot has set in, you need to sprout new roots.

 Frequently Asked Questions About How to Save Your Overwatered Pothos

 How do I tell if my pothos plants are overwatered?